anxaaa/Ulber-Projekt-Webseite/README.md

 # Swiss Photography Projekt
 This is a school project.
 The task was to create a website and to implement all legal aspects (such as imprint, cookies or general terms and conditions) on this website.

+Therefore, I would like to point out that Swiss Photography is merely an invention and does not exist.

 ## How to open the website:

 1. save this repository in your local storage